ZhangShiyue/translate/README.rst

 This code is derived from original seq2seq translation model on tensorflow(0.10.0).

-Now, beam search has been added to decoding.
+NOw, beam search has been added to decoding.

 ----------------
 Train